ckhp/SerendipityEvaluationModel/README.md

 ### Environment

-Prerequsite: Java 8+ is needed.
+Prerequisite: Java 8+ is needed.

 ### Run in Eclipse